OCA/server-tools/auth_brute_force/README.rst

 * if the Odoo server is behind an Apache / NGinx proxy without redirection, all the request will be have the value '127.0.0.1' for the REMOTE_ADDR key;
-* If some users are behind the same Internet Service Provider, if a user is banned, all the other users will be banned to;
+* If some users are behind the same Internet Service Provider, if a user is banned, all the other users will be banned too;

 Configuration
 -------------